 Think Of Time And Space

 As we’ve discussed, delay is a time-based effect.
 The same is true of reverb.

-We can think of delay, then, as an effect that places our guitar (or other instrument) in real acoustic space.
+We can think of delay, then, as an effect that places our guitar (or other instruments) in real acoustic space.

 Just as an echo can be heard reflecting off a surface in an acoustic environment, a delay pedal can give us a sense of the guitar’s location in the audio mix.